spcourse/bigdata/en/temperatures/index.md

 plt.show()
 ~~~

 Write a helper function that creates and plots a barchart and name it appropriately.
-The function should get a list of dates, and a list containing a number for each date.
+The function should get a list of years, and a list containing a number for each year.
 Call the function two times, once with the data for summer days, and once with tropical days.

 <details markdown="1"><summary  markdown="span"> If you are up for a challenge, you can also use coordinates and create a barchart that has both summer and tropical days in it!
 Click here for an example.</summary>
 ~~~